stevechanieee/-1-BFloat16/README.md

  v"8.6"
 ```

-The most recent version of CUDA.jl also required a compute capability version of 5.0 (or higher).
+The most recent version of CUDA.jl requires a CUDA compute capability version of 5.0 (or higher).

-An interim summary of the compute capability versions (ranging from 1.0 through 8.6) are shown in Table 1 below:
+An interim summary of the CUDA compute capability versions (ranging from 1.0 through 8.6) are shown in Table 1 below:

 **Table 1: CUDA Compute Capability and Microarchitecture Information**
 <table>